Pilot-in/PiloPress/README.md

 ## Theme installation

 ### Instructions
-- In your theme, create a `pilopress` directory
+- In your theme, create a `pilopress` folder
-- Within the `pilopress` directory, create a `layouts` subdirectory as you can see in [Theme structure](https://github.com/Pilotin/PiloPress#theme-structure) part.
+- Within the `pilopress` folder, create a `layouts` subfolder and a `tailwind` subfolder as you can see in [Theme structure](https://github.com/Pilotin/PiloPress#theme-structure) part.
 - In the `index.php` file, add the following code:
 ```php
 <?php